Sporting KC Players And Other Pros Are Wearing Sports Bras And Here’s Why

 “It’s nice to see how much you run after and how fast did you run, what your high speed was, jogging, too, like all the details, so you can compare your games,” Daniel Salloi said, who plays the forward position for the Sporting.
 However, he also admits he’s not a fan of the garment.
 “It’s really annoying.
 I personally hate it ’cause you’ve got to wear like a sports bra with it, and it’s not very convenient.”

-The data measured might provide enough benefits to outweigh the annoyance or discomfort ofwearing the tracker.
+The data measured might provide enough benefits to outweigh the annoyance or discomfort of wearing the tracker.
 Another statistic gathered by the hi-tech censors can tell coaches just how fast the players are running.
 Manoel says Sporting players have been tracked at 23-24 miles per hour.

 “Which compared to a guy like Usain Bolt for example, who reaches 27-28 miles an hour, is pretty impressive,” he told reporters.